hasanheroglu/kubernetes-course/part-1/log-output/README.md

 2. Run `docker push {your_docker_hub_username}/log-output` to push your docker image to the docker hub.
 3. Assuming your k3d cluster is already running, run `kubectl create deployment log-output --image={your_docker_hub_username}/log-output`.
 4. Run `kubectl logs deployments/log-output` after the container is created and started successfully.

+## Updates

+For Exercise 1.03, a [deployment file](manifests/deployment.yaml) has been added.
+The deployment file can be applied by running the command `kubectl apply -f manifests/deployment.yaml`.